XRPLF/XRPL-Standards/XLS-0070d-credentials/README.md

 ## 1. Overview

 This design adds support for creating, accepting, and deleting credentials.
-It also extends the existing [Deposit Authorization](https://xrpl.org/docs/concepts/accounts/depositauth) feature, allowing accounts to not only whitelist specific accounts, but also whitelist accounts with specific credentials.
+It also extends the existing [Deposit Authorization](https://xrpl.org/docs/concepts/accounts/depositauth) feature, allowing accounts to not only allowlist specific accounts, but also allowlist accounts with specific credentials.

 This proposal only supports blocking the interactions that Deposit Authorization supports, such as direct payments.
 However, future proposals could add support for credential-gating in other parts of the XRPL, such as AMMs or lending pools.